gphat/babyvm/README.md

 would be useful to create a barebones projects for other interested in toying with a simple garbage collector.

+I also took the liberty of peppering some `printf`s around to report the status of various things.

 It's also been many years since I wrote any C and this was a nice reminder of how to do it.

 ## Compiling